 Member, House Committee on Health, Education and Welfare

 Member, House Committe on Judiciary

 Rep. Julie Casimiro (D-Dist.
 31, North Kingstown, Exeter) was first elected to the House of Representatives in November 2016.
 She was named a Deputy Majority Leader in January 2019.
 She is the second vice chairwoman of the House Committee on Oversight and is a member of the House Committee on Judiciary, the House Committee on Health, Education and Welfare, the House Committee on Veterans’ Affairs and the House Committee on Rules.

-Due to legislation she previously sponsored, thousands of Rhode Islanders in 2018 saw their unclaimed money and property returned to them automatically through the Treasurer’s office.
+Due to legislation she previously sponsored, thousands of Rhode Islanders in 2018 saw their unclaimed money and property returned to them automatically through the General Treasurer’s office.